Artisan Entertainment: 1997–2003

-On February 10, 2000, Artisan acquired a minority stake in The Baby Einstein Company in exchange for a three-year North American home video distribution agreement for the Baby Einstein catalog.The deal was eventually revoked early at the end of 2001 following The Walt Disney Company's purchase of The Baby Einstein Company.
+On February 10, 2000, Artisan acquired a minority stake in The Baby Einstein Company in exchange for a three-year North American home video distribution agreement for the Baby Einstein catalog.
+The deal was eventually revoked early at the end of 2001 following The Walt Disney Company's purchase of The Baby Einstein Company.
 In May 2000, Marvel Studios negotiated a deal with Artisan Entertainment for a co-production joint venture that included rights to 15 Marvel characters including Captain America, Thor, the Black Panther, Iron Fist, and Deadpool.
 Artisan would finance and distribute while Marvel would developing licensing and merchandising tie-ins.
-The resulting production library, which would also include TV series, direct-to-video films and internet projects, would be co-owned.
+The resulting production library, which would also include television series, direct-to-video films and internet projects, would be co-owned.

 On September 13, 2000, Artisan launched Artisan Digital Media and iArtisan.

-In 2001, the company acquired Canadian film and TV company Landscape Entertainment.
+The last major deal Artisan undertook that year was their renewal of a distribution pact with Canadian media firm Alliance Atlantis, which included distribution rights to Artisan product in Canada, and theatrical distribution of Artisan films in Britain via AAC's Momentum Pictures unit.
+In 2001, the company acquired Canadian film and television company Landscape Entertainment.
 In May 2003, Artisan and Microsoft jointly announced the first release of a high definition DVD, Terminator 2: Judgment Day (Extreme Edition).
 The release was a promotion for the Windows Media version 9 format; it could only be played on a personal computer with Windows XP.
 Artisan had released the movie in 2002 on D-VHS.

 In the summer of 2003, Marvel Enterprises placed an offer for Artisan, with then-Disney-owned and Weinstein-operated Miramax Films to provide backing for Marvel's bid.
-On December 15, 2003, Lions Gate Entertainment Corporation acquired Artisan for $220 million and video releases through Artisan have now been re-released under the Lionsgate Home Entertainment banner.
-After the sale, Artisan Entertainment, Inc. was renamed to Lions Gate Entertainment, Inc.
+On December 15, 2003, Lions Gate Entertainment Corporation would merge with Artisan for $220 million, and video releases through Artisan were re-released under the Lionsgate Home Entertainment banner.